Artists Who Started Late in Life: Beatrix Potter

 During the next few months working with the younger Warne brother at Frederick Warne & Co, they fell in love and became unofficially engaged, secretly planning a wedding because her parents disapproved.
 However, tragedy struck and Norman Warne died suddenly of leukemia.

 With the proceeds of her book sales, Beatrix bought her own home and farm, Hill Top Farm in Near Sawrey, which was a tiny village in the English Lake District near Windermere.
 She continued to write and illustrate stories published by the Warne Co and even translated them into other languages herself to be purchased all over the world.
 In her late 40’s it appeared she would never marry and certainly never have her own children, so she began to make preparations for her property to go to the National Trust with the proviso that the land and animals would remain as they were.
 It was a move to keep development from coming in and destroying the legacy of the countryside she loved so much.
 To do this, she hired a lawyer, and later the fell in love and married.

 As she got older people said she began to look very much like the characters in her books, or perhaps it was the other way around.
 The characters in her books were modeled after herself.
-Her stories have been retold in song, film, ballet, animation and even a TV series.
+Her stories have been retold in song, film, ballet, animation, and even a TV series.

 The Reluctant Artst

-I would say she didn’t jump into art right away but once she embraced it, she made a mark on the world that will be remember and loved for generations.
+I would say she didn’t jump into art right away but once she embraced it, she made a mark on the world that will be remembered and loved for generations.
 I read these stories to my children and expect them to read them to their children and grandchildren.